Container Gardening: 5 Tips for Growing Tomatoes

 - Organic potting mix

-- Tomato & Veggie Boost calcium nitrate supplement (to prevent BER)
+- Tomato & Veggie Boost (calcium nitrate supplement to help prevent BER)

 The sub-irrigated planting box ensures your plants get the proper water amount daily.
 So even if you don’t have a green thumb, you can grow and harvest your very own tomatoes.